-- 44. Materiality is an expression of the relative significance of a matter in the context of the financial statements as a whole.
+- 43. Materiality is an expression of the relative significance of a matter in the context of the financial statements as a whole.
 A matter is material if its omission or misstatement would reasonably influence the decisions of an addressee of the auditor's report.
 The assessment of what is material is a matter of professional judgement over both the amount and the nature of the misstatement.
-We review our assessment of materiality throughout our audit. - 45.
-Performance materiality is the working level of materiality used throughout the audit.
-We use performance materiality to determine the nature, timing and extent of audit procedures carried out.
+We will review our assessment of materiality throughout our audit. - 44.
+Our initial assessment of materiality for SPT's annual accounts is £1million.
+Our assessment of materiality equates to approximately 1.5% of SPT's 2017/18 gross expenditure. - 45.
+As noted above, our initial assessment of materiality is set with reference to gross expenditure.
+We consider this to be the principal consideration for the users of the accounts when assessing the performance of SPT.
+We will review and update our assessment of materiality following receipt of the unaudited annual accounts. - 46.
+Performance materiality is the amount set by the auditor at less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and undetected misstatements exceed materiality for the financial statements as a whole. - 47.
+We set a performance (testing) materiality for each area of work which is based on a risk assessment for the area.
 We perform audit procedures on all transactions, or groups of transactions, and balances that exceed our performance materiality.
-This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement. - 46.
-Performance materiality is set at a value less than overall materiality for the financial statements as a whole to reduce to an appropriately low level the probability that the aggregate of the uncorrected and undetected misstatements exceed overall materiality. - 47.
-Our initial assessment of materiality and performance materiality is set out in the following table:
+This means that we perform a greater level of testing on the areas deemed to be at significant risk of material misstatement.